SAP HANA infrastructure configurations and operations on Azure

 Configuring Azure infrastructure for SAP HANA scale-out

-As a result the basic design for a single node in a scale-out configuration is going to look like:
+A typical basic design for a single node in a scale-out configuration is going to look like:

 The basic configuration of a VM node for SAP HANA scale-out looks like:

-The other important design that is displayed in the graphics of the single node configuration for a scale-out SAP HANA VM is the VNet, or better the subnet configuration.
+The other design criteria that is displayed in the graphics of the single node configuration for a scale-out SAP HANA VM is the VNet, or better the subnet configuration.
 SAP highly recommends a separation of the client/application facing traffic from the communications between the HANA nodes.
 As shown in the graphics, this goal is achieved by having two different vNICs attached to the VM.
 Both vNICs are in different subnets, have two different IP addresses.
 You then control the flow of traffic with routing rules using NSGs or user-defined routes.

 Particularly in Azure, there are no means and methods to enforce quality of service and quotas on specific vNICs.
 As a result, the separation of client/application facing and intra-node communication does not open any opportunities to prioritize one traffic stream over the other.
 Instead the separation remains a measure of security in shielding the intra-node communications of the scale-out configurations.